manferlo81/map-number/README.md

 ### limit

-*maps a number in a range to a different range, returning a floting point number, limiting the result to the given output range.*
+*maps a number in a range to a different range, returning a floting point number, the result will bounded to the given output range.*

 ###### syntax